 Noise pollution involves any sound that disturbs the environment.
-It can include both loud and quiet sounds: airplanes, lawn mowers, an air conditioning unit.
+It can include loud and quiet sounds: airplanes, lawnmowers, and even an air conditioning unit.
 The louder the sound, the more disruption it causes.
 These unwanted sounds interfere with animals' ability to navigate, communicate, avoid predators, and more.11